The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 If your highest priority for your rain jacket is breathability and comfort, then you will be hard-pressed to find another jacket that will compare.
 This is the ultimate choice for big ascents and warm-weather hiking when the chances of sweating are 100%.

-While you will find other rain jackets with better waterproof performance, such as the Rab Namche GTX jacket, that is a trade-off that some will be happy to make in order to have the leading rain jacket in breathability.
+While you will find other rain jackets with better waterproof performance, such as the Rab Kangri GTX jacket, that is a trade-off that some will be happy to make in order to have the leading rain jacket in breathability.

 Size and Fit